Royal Crescent: Notable residents

 In the nineteenth century the popularity of the Crescent and 'taking the waters' at the Roman Baths diminished somewhat.
 Amongst the residents of Royal Crescent during this time were the electoral reformer Francis Burdett who lived at number 16 from 1814 to 1822 and his daughter Angela Burdett-Coutts, 1st Baroness Burdett-Coutts.
 The retired Admiral William Hargood lived at number 9 from 1834 until 1839 and in 1866 the same house was home to Edward Bulwer-Lytton.
 The jurist and explorer Thomas Falconer briefly lived at number 18 before his death in 1882.
 A few years later the house next door at number 17 became home to Isaac Pitman who developed the most widely used system of shorthand, now known as Pitman shorthand.
 English professor George Saintsbury took up residence at number 1A in 1916.

+21st-century residents include the English comedian, actor and writer John Cleese, best known for Monty Python's Flying Circus and Fawlty Towers.

 Current use

 The houses and flats in the Crescent are a mixture of tenures.
 After World War II when there was a shortage of housing and the city council bought up older properties, including some in Royal Crescent, as public housing to rent out.
 The Housing Act 1985 changed the succession of Council Houses and facilitated the transfer of council housing to not-for-profit housing associations.
 Several were subsequently sold into private ownership, however one remains in council ownership.

 No. 1 Royal Crescent is a historic house museum, owned and maintained by the Bath Preservation Trust through its membership to illustrate how wealthy owners of the late 18th century might have furnished and occupied such a house.
 It was purchased in 1967 by Major Bernard Cayzer, a member of the family that made its fortune through the Clan shipping line.
 He donated it to the Trust with an amount of money for its restoration and furnishing.
 The restoration was led by Philip Jebb.
 The Bath Preservation Trust was working during 2012–13 to re-unite Number One with its original servants' wing at Number 1A Royal Crescent, which has been in use as a separate dwelling for many years.
 No. 1 serves as the Trust's headquarters.
 Number 15 and 16 are still used as a hotel.

 Bath and North East Somerset council made an order banning coaches and buses from the crescent, after many years of complaints by residents that the tours given to tourists were disruptive, particularly because of the amplified commentary given by tour guides on open top buses.